 Often mistaken for being older than you actually are?
 Spotted your first gray hair the other day?
-Having an existential crisis about the meaningless of life and/or which kind of soup you should heat up for supper?
+Having an existential crisis about the meaninglessness of life and/or which kind of soup you should heat up for supper?
 Whatever the reason you want to look a bit younger, you should know that you’re far from alone.

 In order to do it right, we asked a bunch of experts — all of whom work with people’s looks in one way or another — how they’d suggest shaving a few years off your appearance.
-Let’s get to that youthful glow:
+Let’s get to that youthful glow.

 Anthony Rossi, dermatologist: From a dermatological perspective, the appearance of youthfulness comes along with skin health and facial features.
 As we age, our skin can become depigmented — it can become weathered — so trying to rejuvenate the skin is quite helpful.
 The best (preventative) way to do this is to wear sunblock every day.
 That will help prevent more aging.

 The other thing you can do are chemical peels to refresh the skin and use retinol to peel the skin.
 That can help improve fine lines and the texture of the skin.
 It also helps to promote new healthy skin growth.

 Of course, we now have things like Botox and fillers, and they’re very useful.
 Botox is particularly helpful for reversing fine lines — it really does help give you a more youthful appearance: If you don’t have those static lines, then you won’t look as tired or old.
 We’re not reversing the clock — you won’t look like a fetus.
 But you’ll have the appearance of being younger, and people do notice.

 YOUR FACIAL HAIR